Rachel Homan

 Mom of one and dog mom of two!

 Rachel Homan and Emma Miskew have curled together for over 20 years.
-They are two-time World Women's Curling Champions (2024 and 2017) and four-time national women's curling champions, winning the Scotties Tournament of Hearts in 2024, 2017, 2014 and 2013.
-In 2022, Rachel represented Team Canada at the Winter Olympic Games in Mixed Doubles Curling, overlapping with the timing of the Scotties.
-Emma moved up to skip for the event that year.
-Therefore, Emma has eleven Scotties appearances while Rachel has ten (as a two-time Olympian).
-They competed in the Scotties in 2021, 2020, and 2019, finishing second and 2015 finishing third.
-At the world level, they also won a silver medal in 2014 and a bronze medal in 2013.
+They are three-time World Women’s Curling Champions (2025, 2024, 2017) and five-time Scotties champions (2025, 2024, 2017, 2014, 2013).
+In 2022, Rachel represented Canada in Mixed Doubles at the Winter Olympics, while Emma skipped the team at the Scotties, giving Emma 12 Scotties appearances and Rachel 10 (as a two-time Olympian).
+They earned Scotties silver medals in 2021, 2020, and 2019, bronze in 2015, and world silver in 2014 and bronze in 2013.